 - Unrealistic Hope: This kind of hope is hoping for far-fetched, unlikely, and improbable things to happen.

 - Mature Hope: We base this type of hope on an understanding that however things turn out, they are worthwhile.

 C. Research On Hope

 Hope has a stable individual difference.
-People with high hopes more often think about the different and specific ways to reach their goals.
+People with high hopes more often think about different and specific ways to reach their goals.
 Also, they are more frequent in telling themselves they can achieve their goals.

-A study by psychologists at the Rosalind Franklin University of Medicine in Chicago tried to find whether these two are really interchangeable or different.
+A study by psychologists at the Rosalind Franklin University of Medicine in Chicago tried to find out whether these two are really interchangeable or different.

-The researcher team of Drew Fowler, Emily Weber, Scott Klappa, and Steven A. Miller started with trying to replicate two previous studies—a 2004 study which found these two to be separate, and a 2009 study which found both to be similar, and part of a “goal attitude”.
+The research team of Drew Fowler, Emily Weber, Scott Klappa, and Steven A. Miller started by trying to replicate two previous studies—a 2004 study that found these two to be separate, and a 2009 study that found both to be similar, and part of a “goal attitude”.

 They recruited 417 participants from Amazon Mechanical Turk (MTurk) living in the United States for the study, comprising 78% Caucasians, 6% African Americans, 6% Hispanics, and 6% Asians.